LaurinZubler/sa-documentation/document/content/architecture.typ

 #global.paragraph(
   [Wind Sensor],
   [
-    A Wind sensor is reqired for the implementation of the scenario to meassure wind speed and direction.
+    A wind sensor is reqired for the implementation of the scenario to meassure wind speed and direction.
 They are a common instrument on sail boats and are mostly installed on top of the mast.
 In @wind_sensor there can be seen a wind vane (left) that visually indicates the direction of the wind.
 And a wind sensor (right) that meassures the wind speed and diraction and can transmit the information digitally.
     #footnote("https://www.cruisersforum.com/forums/f13/wind-vane-on-front-of-boat-230923.html")

     #figure(